OS X El Capitan

 The first beta of OS X El Capitan was released to developers shortly following the WWDC keynote on June 8, 2015.
 The first public beta was made available on July 9, 2015.
 There were multiple betas released after the keynote.
 OS X El Capitan was released to end users on September 30, 2015, as a free upgrade through the Mac App Store.

+OS X El Capitan is the final version of OS X to support aluminum Macs and Xserve, as its successor macOS Sierra is incompatible with the mid-2007 and final models of these products.

 System requirements

-All Macintosh products that can run Mountain Lion, Mavericks, or Yosemite can run El Capitan, although not all of its features will work on older models.
+All Macs supporting OS X Mountain Lion, OS X Mavericks, and OS X Yosemite support OS X El Capitan, although not all of its features will work on older models.
 For example, Apple notes that the newly available Metal API is available on "all Macs since 2012".

-These computers can run El Capitan, provided they have at least 2 GB of RAM, with an exception:
+These computers can run OS X El Capitan, provided they have at least 2 GB of RAM, with an exception: